 Some system properties affect the SICStus Prolog initialization process and must therefore be set before SICStus Prolog has been initialized.
 There are three ways to affect the initial values of system properties:

-SP_initialize()if you initialize the SICStus runtime from C. See Initializing the Prolog Engine.
+SP_initialize()if you initialize the SICStus run-time from C. See Initializing the Prolog Engine.

-Looking up system properties follows the platform convention for environment variables.
+The lookup of system properties follows the platform convention for environment variables.
 This means that the lookup is case sensitive on UNIX-like platforms and case insensitive on Windows.